-• Limit Concentrations for various Exposures: The group complies fully with the concentration policy of the CBN as specified in the prudential guidelines and is even more prudent, having internal limits that are more stringent in some cases than specified by the apex regulatory authority.
-The limit concentration policy of the group covers all forms of exposures such as customers, large exposures, counterparties, collateral, geography, sector, products, rating band and facility type among others.
+• Limit concentrations for various exposures: The Group complies fully with the concentration policy of the CBN as specified in the prudential guidelines, and is even more prudent, having internal limits that are more stringent in some cases than specified by the apex regulatory authority.
+The limit concentration policy of the Group covers all forms of exposures such as customers, large exposures, counterparties, collateral, geography, sector, products, rating band and facility type among others.

-Reporting: An important part of the group's risk management framework is reporting to ensure that all vital information are brought to the attention of stakeholders and appropriate decisions are taken to further improve the risk culture and ultimately ensure all identified issues are brought within the Board approved risk appetite.
-This internal reporting has imposed discipline within the Group thereby improving its risk management culture.
+Reporting: An important part of the Group's risk management framework is reporting to ensure that all vital information is brought to the attention of stakeholders, and appropriate decisions are taken to further improve the risk culture and ultimately ensure all identified issues are brought within the Board-approved risk appetite.
+This internal reporting has imposed discipline within the Group, thereby improving its risk management culture.

-In line with the group's three line defense mechanism, each of the business units have primary responsibility for managing the credit relationships with customers, hence responsible for the quality and performance of their credit portfolio.
-Risk management however continues to provide oversight for the entire credit portfolio and all credit relationships apart from ensuring that the businesses operate within the approved framework and policies.
-Risk Management is also assisted in this role by the internal control, which does a regular post disbursement check to ensure that the credits booked comply with the approved policies and that they continue to operate within approved conditions and guidelines.
-The internal audit function provides independent assurance for the entire credit process of the group.
+In line with the Group's three lines of defence mechanism, each of the business units has primary responsibility for managing the credit relationships with customers, and is hence responsible for the quality and performance of their credit portfolio.
+Risk management, however, continues to provide oversight for the entire credit portfolio and all credit relationships, apart from ensuring that the businesses operate within the approved framework and policies.
+Risk management is also assisted in this role by the internal control, which does a regular post disbursement check to ensure that the credits booked comply with the approved policies and that they continue to operate within approved conditions and guidelines.
+The internal audit function provides independent assurance for the entire credit process of the Group.